elgertam/syndicate-rs/README.md

 A Rust implementation of:

- - the Syndicated Actor model (partial; includes assertion-based communication, failure-handling, capability-style security, and dataspace entities, but not (yet) facets as a structuring principle);
+ - the Syndicated Actor model, including assertion-based communication, failure-handling, capability-style security, dataspace entities, and facets as a structuring principle;

  - the Syndicate network protocol, including